 The student will complete the assigned lab report after completing the assigned labs.

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
+Each quiz will cover the Learn material for the assigned Module: Week.
 Each quiz will be open-book/open-notes, contain 20 multiple-choice and true/false questions, and has a time limit of 2 hours.

 Research Paper Outline and Bibliography